 - Dynamic Programming: Our testers like to see at least some built-in workouts.
 We add points when there are a large number of preset programs or access to live or on-demand classes.

-- Value: We rate machines based on if their price point matches the value they offer.
+- Value: We rate machines based on whether their price point matches the value they offer.
 Having researched more than 65 rowers, we have a firm grasp on the average price and what to expect from a machine that falls within certain price ranges.

 - Customer experience: This includes company policies, customer service, and customer reviews on third-party websites.